vuestorefront/vue-storefront/docs/guide/cookbook/theme.md

 We have been through a thorough scrutiny on what's been changed to `1.11`.

 This upgrade recipe deals with _theme_ part only since _modules_ and _core_ part of the upgrade should be dealt diffrently.
-It won't be easy just to copy/paste updated parts and pray for smooth upgrade when it comes to custom _modules_ for it's next to impossible to guess the true intention of _module_ developer and bend it to work compatibly with the updates unless you are the one who created it. _core_ parts, however, should be working fine with copy/paste upgrade because they were supposed to be untouched in the first place.
+It won't be easy just to copy/paste updated parts and pray for smooth upgrade when it comes to custom _modules_ for it's next to impossible to guess the true intention of _module_ developer and bend it to work compatibly with the updates unless you are the one who created it. _Core_ parts, however, should be working fine with copy/paste upgrade because they were supposed to be untouched in the first place.
 Once the _core_ parts have been upgraded without a hiccup, it's time to upgrade _theme_ part and this recipe is all about how to just do it.

 In `1.11` upgrade, one notable change is about how it works with data throughout the app.
 It takes advantage of `vuex` _store_ for data container, and it can be seen in upgrading various blocks as using `mapGetters`.

+_Lazy Hydrate_ has been also applied to product listing and other features and improvement has been placed for better readability and efficiency.

+There are many patches in _theme_ for _core_ and _module_ upgrade to be compatible with new concepts introduced to `1.11`.

+In general, the theme upgrade might be a tedious process for you but it's worth it for your service!

 ### 4. Chef's secret (protip)